cdsittampalam/documentation/docs/FAQ.md

 When the password change is confirmed, you receive an email in your inbox with the subject of **Qredo password successfully changed**.
 You are also informed of the update on your phone.

 :::info
-Tapping **Approvals** in the Qredo web app lets you track previous password changes.
+Tapping **Approvals** in the Qredo Wallet app lets you track previous password changes.
 :::

 ### How do I reset my forgotten password?

-If you have forgotten your Qredo web app password, you can reset it from the login page of the web app prior to logging in.
+If you have forgotten your Qredo Wallet app password, you can reset it from the login page of the web app prior to logging in.
 Qredo sends you a validation code via email which you must enter within 24 hours.

-Once you have reset your password, you can continue to log in to the Qredo web app.
+Once you have reset your password, you can continue to log in to the Qredo Wallet app.

 When setting a password, choose: